13am/distributed_backup/README.md

 > for SCRIPT in copy_of_a_dir/.distributed_backup_jobs/todo/*.sh; do bash $SCRIPT; done

 Executing the scripts will copy and compress the data into 'copy_of_a_dir' and
 create checksums for the compressed files.
-When you are executing the scripts,
+After you have executed the scripts,
 you can run

 > distributed_backup.py --source a_dir --destination copy_of_a_dir  --check-backup-todo

+which checks the MD5 sums for the compressed files match and move all the
-which will move all the scripts whose results were found in their destination
+scripts whose results were found and pass the MD5 sum check
 from  'copy_of_a_dir/.distributed_backup_jobs/todo'
 into  'copy_of_a_dir/.distributed_backup_jobs/done'